What is roseola?

 - Fever persists for more than 3 days ( 72 hours) in a child 2 years of age or older

-- Looks very ill, is unusually drowsy, or is very fussy
+- Child looks very ill, is unusually drowsy, or is very fussy

-- Has other symptoms, such as a stiff neck, severe headache, severe sore throat, severe ear pain, an unexplained rash, or repeated vomiting or diarrhea
+- Child has other symptoms, such as a stiff neck, severe headache, severe sore throat, severe ear pain, an unexplained rash, or repeated vomiting or diarrhea

-- Has signs of dehydration, such as a dry mouth, sunken soft spot or significantly fewer wet diapers and is not able to take in fluids
+- Child has signs of dehydration, such as a dry mouth, sunken soft spot or significantly fewer wet diapers and is not able to take in fluids

-- Has immune system problems, such as sickle cell disease or cancer, or is taking steroids
+- Child has immune system problems, such as sickle cell disease or cancer, or is taking steroids

 In rare cases, a child with roseola will experience a febrile seizure due to the rapid rise in body temperature.
 During this common childhood seizure, the child may lose consciousness for a brief period of time and jerk his arms, legs, or head for up to five minutes.
 If this happens, the AAP advises parents to take the following actions: